Michael Jay Solomon

 Michael Jay Solomon (born January 20, 1938) is an American businessman, and entertainment executive.
-Solomon's career spans more than 50 years in the media and content distribution business.
-He is the founder and president of several publicly and privately held companies which are listed in his Bloomberg profile.
+Solomon's career spans more than 55 years in the media and content distribution business.
+He is the founder, chairman and president of several publicly and privately held companies.
 Solomon has founded or sits on the board of philanthropic organizations benefiting education, public health, and the arts.

 Early life and education

 Solomon is the son of Mildred Rickmann & Leroy Solomon.
 He has a sister named Susan Goldberg, born in 1935.
-He was born in New York City, New York, where his family has resided for 4 generations.
-Mr. Solomon was educated at the Milford Prep School, in Milford, Connecticut, the New York University Stern School of Business, where he served on NYU's Board of Overseers (33 years), and also at Emerson College in Boston, Massachusetts where he was awarded an Honorary Doctor of Law degree in May 1991, and in October 2019 he was appointed to their Board of Advisors.
+He was born in New York City, where his family has resided for 4 generations.
+Mr. Solomon was educated at the Milford Prep School, in Milford, Connecticut, the New York University Stern School of Business, where he later served on NYU's board of overseers (33 years), and also at Emerson College in Boston, Massachusetts where he was awarded an Honorary Doctor of Law degree in May 1991, and in October 2019 he was appointed to their board of advisors.
 He is a member of the international honor society Beta Gamma Sigma.

 Career

 United Artists

-Solomon began his career in film distribution with United Artists (UA) in 1956 at the age of 18.
-When he graduated from New York University at age 21, UA sent him to Panama to open the Central American territory for American films.
-A year later he was assigned to Bogota, Colombia and when he was 24 he became manager of Peru and Bolivia.
+Solomon began his career in film distribution with United Artists (UA) in 1956 at the age of 18, loading films on trucks destined for theatres in New York and New Jersey, while attending the NYU School of Commerce (now Stern School of Business).
+In January 1960 at age 21, UA sent him to Panama to open the Central American territory for American films, traveling to Guatemala, Nicaragua, Honduras, Costa Rica, and Salvador.
+A year later he was assigned to Bogota, Colombia and when he was 24 he became manager of Peru and Bolivia, where he lived for two years.

 MCA (now NBCUniversal)

 After 8 years with United Artists, MCA (now Comcast, Universal, and NBC) hired Solomon to start their Latin American TV division.
-He resided in Mexico and Brazil, and put most of the TV stations on the air in Latin America.
+He opened their offices while residing in Mexico City and Brazil, and put most of the TV stations on the air in Latin America.
 After several years, he moved back to New York and conducted international business in the Middle East, Europe, Asia, Africa as well as Latin America.
 He became a vice president at MCA at 30 years old.
 He spent 14 years at MCA.

 Telepictures

 In 1978 Solomon co-founded Telepictures Corporation and served as its chairman and CEO.
 Telepictures grew to become one of the largest U.S. television syndication companies at that time, and one of the largest international distribution companies.
-Telepictures became a public company (NASDAQ) 14 months after Solomon became CEO in January, 1980.
-The company created television syndication with the series The People’s Court, which is still on the air after 32 years.
-Telepictures was the owner and operator of six television stations in the U.S. (one in Puerto Rico), and the publisher of six magazines, including US magazine (now US Weekly), which they bought out of bankruptcy with Jann Wenner, co-founder and publisher of the pop-culture magazine Rolling Stone.
-He was responsible for introducing American content to third world countries such as China, Russia, and India.
+The company created television syndication with the series The People’s Court, which is still on the air after 35 years.
+Telepictures was the owner and operator of six television stations in the U.S. (one in Puerto Rico), and the publisher of six magazines, including US magazine (now US Weekly), which they bought out of bankruptcy with Jann Wenner, co-founder of Rolling Stone.
 He was also the first international distributor of The Grammys, MTV, and E!
 Entertainment Television (more commonly known as E!).